 Generally, a customs duty of 5% is imposed on the cost, insurance, and freight (CIF) value of imports.
 Other rates may apply to certain goods, such as alcohol and tobacco, and certain exemptions and reliefs may also be available.

-While the United Arab Emirates FTZs are areas within the territory of the United Arab Emirates, these are, however, considered outside the scope of the customs territory.
-Therefore, goods imported into the United Arab Emirates FTZs are not subject to customs duty.
+While the UAE FTZs are areas within the territory of the United Arab Emirates, these are, however, considered outside the scope of the customs territory.
+Therefore, goods imported into the UAE FTZs are not subject to customs duty.
 Customs duty is suspended until the goods are imported into the GCC local market.